Limited activity: This researcher has not published recently. Profile data may be outdated.

 OverviewAI-generated summary

-George Frazier Jr. is an Assistant Professor in the Department of Orthopaedics Surgery at the University of Arkansas for Medical Sciences.
-His clinical practice focuses on nonsurgical and surgical treatments for conditions and injuries affecting the hand, wrist, and elbow.
-Dr. Frazier specializes in hand and microsurgery, with a particular interest in joint replacement procedures for the hand, wrist, and elbow.
+George Frazier Jr. is an Assistant Professor in the Department of Orthopaedic Surgery at the University of Arkansas for Medical Sciences College of Medicine.
+His clinical practice focuses on nonsurgical and surgical treatments for a range of hand, wrist, and elbow conditions and injuries.
+Dr. Frazier specializes in hand and microsurgery, with specific interests in joint replacement and arthroscopy of the hand, wrist, and elbow.
+He employs minimally-invasive surgical techniques, utilizing small cameras and incisions to avoid traditional open surgery.
+His work aims to provide patients with advanced treatment options for upper extremity issues.

 Research Overview